 Systemtap's <sys/sdt.h> probes are modeled after the dtrace USDT

 instruction in the userspace program's text segment, and add an

 ELF note to the binary with metadata.
 This metadata describes

 the marker's name and parameters.
 This encoding is designed to

 be parseable by multiple tools (not just systemtap: GDB, the GNU

 Debugger, also contains support).
 These allow the tools to find

 parameters and their types, wherever they happen to reside, even

-The reason finding parameters is tricky is because the STAP_PROBE /
+The reason finding parameters is tricky is because the STAP_PROBE

-the operands, which usually works well.
+string ("nor") for the operands, which usually works well.